Patients’ clinical records must:

 To maintain record-keeping standards, we carry out daily checks of our record-keeping using a specially designed pro-forma: see Daily Clinical Records Checking Form, version 11, Hygeia Document Database.
 These checks allow us to ensure that all records are complete at the end of each session.

 Items checked include, but are not limited to, patient details, medical histories, medical & infection alerts, sending of “welcome to the practice” letters & emails, prescribing, recall interval assessment, intra-oral photographs, radiographs, caries risk & assessment of appropriate x-ray interval, setting of recall dates, dental charting, soft tissue checks, recording of symptoms, diagnosis & consent, local aneasthesia, laboratory made items, telephone calls, referrals, periodontal charting and the provision of treatment plans & treatment information leaflets.

-To maintain record-keeping standards, the practice also carries out monthly audits of record-keeping.
+To maintain record-keeping standards, the practice also carries out regular audits of record-keeping.
 The results are considered by Joanne Giddy and Neil Phillips and any necessary changes are agreed and implemented as a result.
 Audits are usually at annual intervals but may be more frequent if this is felt appropriate.